Cosmin-T/Inventory-Report/README.md

 ## Configuration

 The script relies on configuration settings stored in an INI file (`config.ini`).
-Ensure that the configuration settings in this file are correctly set before running the script.
 The configuration includes:

 - URL for the website.
 - Chrome WebDriver executable path.